- Digital currencies like Bitcoin are different from traditional forms of payment.

 Have regulators issued any statements on Bitcoin?

 Cryptocurrencies have been on regulators' radar for some time.
 A number of federal and state regulators have issued investor alerts and other statements about Bitcoin, token sales or initial coin offerings (ICOs), and other cryptocurrency-related investments.
-The Securities and Exchange Commission (SEC) also recently suspended trading in a number of securities due to questions regarding the accuracy of these companies’ claims of cryptocurrency‐related activities.
+The Securities and Exchange Commission (SEC) has suspended trading in a number of securities due to questions regarding the accuracy of these companies’ claims of cryptocurrency‐related activities.
 Right now, the laws and regulations are still developing and it is difficult to predict the eventual legal landscape for digital currencies.

 What is blockchain?